rustwasm/wasm-bindgen/examples/hello_world/README.md

 The usage of `new WebAssembly.Instance` is currently believed to [be a bug][bug] in webpack which is likely to get fixed once [`instantiateStreaming`][bug2] is used instead.
-Once this is [fixed in upstream Webpack][fix] then this example with work in Chrome (like it does currently in Firefox).
+Once this is [fixed in upstream Webpack][fix] then this example will work in Chrome (like it does currently in Firefox).

 In the meantime, however, there's a `chrome` directory in this folder which also has a `build.sh` script that contains a workaround for this issue.
 If you're